How to Reach 30,000 people

 We shot on a variety of cameras over the weekend with each camera focused on a certain style of shooting for a specific part of the film.

-Team C – James is a professional licensed drone operator who meticulously plans out all his flights plans on specific drone software.
+Team C – James is our professional licensed drone operator who meticulously plans out all his flights plans on specific drone software.
 These plans were agreed by Mary, the festival manager, and he flew in arranged times around the site.
 James flew in the day and evening to capture the festival at all times of the day.
-I hope you can enjoy the spectacular shots he captured over the weekend.
+I hope you can all enjoy the spectacular shots he captured over the weekend.

 You may have seen us using a 16ft (!) camera jib around the main site.
 This was to capture the scale of the festival and shoot dynamic shots from above that the drone couldn’t get.
 The gear is very heavy and takes 30 minutes to set up in each location.
-So we had to plan these shots very carefully.
+We had to plan these shots very carefully.

 Watch the festival film now!